asiffarhankhan/ElderCareNetwork/README.md

 ElderCareNetwork
 ================
-*CareAll - A network where Retired folks make themselves available for care & young can earn by taking care.*
+*CareAll - A network where retired folks make themselves available for care & youngsters can earn by taking their care.*

 ## Problem Statement